cleestofuh/HealthbookHW3/README.md

 Nan Shu:
 - For phone app (Android) POC (/HW5/HealthBook.apk)
 - Compiled an Android apk file and installed it in an Android device to test its functionalities

+Cindy Vu:
+- Reduced the need to fetch many images from server by creating a sprite sheet of the commonly used icons and images.

 ---------------------------------------------------------------------